Raltegravir (By mouth)

 How to Use This Medicine:

-- You may chew or swallow the chewable tablets whole.
-The film-coated tablets must be swallowed whole.
+- Chewable tablet: You may chew or swallow the tablet whole.

-- Do not change or stop using this medicine without checking with your doctor first.
-Do not allow yourself to run out of this medicine.
-Contact your doctor or pharmacist when your supply is running low.
+- Do not change the dose or stop using this medicine without talking to your doctor first.
+Contact your doctor or pharmacist for a refill when your supply of this medicine is running low.

 Drugs and Foods to Avoid: